awkena/qrlabelr/README.md

 This will open a new window in your default web browser that displays the 'EasyQrlabelr' 'shiny' app.
 The user is then greeted with a Welcome page that provides an overview of the web app, some quick instructions to get started, sample labels, among others.
 In the header of the 'shiny' app is a convenient Help button which can be accessed anytime for a quick overview of the purpose of each tab in generating a label.

+Users can upload input field books from a local source on their computer or by querying BrAPI supported breeding databases.
+The current supported databases are *'BMS'* and *'breedbase'*.
+Options for data import can be found in the 'Import fieldbook' tab.

-Follow the simple steps in Figure 3 to use the 'shiny' app to create plot labels.
+Follow the simple steps in Figure 3 to use the 'shiny' app to create plot or any general-purpose labels.

 |<img src='inst/extdata/instructions.PNG' style="width: 800px;" />|
 |:--:|